numrahq/fullstack-test-backend/IMPROVEMENTS.md

 # Testing

+## Lack of instructions

 The readme lacks instructions to run the tests

 ## GET does not guarantee mock is being used

 If we're goind with unit test, it makes sense for the API's mock to have an assertion to see if the expectation is not hard-coded

+## Feedback loop (implemented)

+It's time consuming to run tests manually.
+HGaving the tests run every change motivates people to at least be aware of the state of the codebase

+Implemented by installing `pytest-watch`, run with `poetry run ptw`

 # Architecture